GEICO Lacrosse Nationals: IMG Academy (Fla.) advances with 26-9 victory

 The Ascenders never looked back after taking that 6-2 advantage.

 IMG (12-1) defeated Christ School (Arden, N.C.)
 26-9 on a rainy Sunday afternoon to advance to the semifinals of the GEICO High School Lacrosse Nationals at Catholic University.
-The Ascenders will face the winner of Woodlands (Texas) and Georgetown Prep (Md.) at 7 p.m.
+The Ascenders face Georgetown Prep (Md.) at 7 p.m.
 ET on Monday.

 “(I said), ‘Just settle down, just play our game,’ ” IMG coach Jason Basso said.
 “I think we came out a little bit too amped.
 It’s a prestigious event, we’re very excited about it.”